 Personally, I loved GEM’s vitamin bite — both conceptually as an alternative to pills and in terms of taste — but I realize it’s not for everyone.

 If you’re simply looking for a more natural daily vitamin, made of ingredients you can trust, Ritual is the industry leader.
-If you struggle to swallow pills, give GEM a shot.
+If you struggle to swallow pills, give GEM a shot (and use discount code FINVSFIN15 for 15% off).
 If you want to join a large community of health-focused women trying to take their nutrition to the next level, go with Ritual.
 Either way, you’ll be much better off than folks taking mass-produced supplements or no vitamins at all!